TomMaullin/BLMM/README.md

 Throughout the code, the following notation is universal.

+ - `Y`: The response vector at each voxel.
+ - `X`: The fixed effects design matrix.
+ - `Z`: The random effects design matrix.
+ - `sigma2`: (An estimate of) The fixed effects variance.
+ - `beta`: (An estimate of) The fixed effects parameter vector.
+ - `D`: (An estimate of) The random effects covariance matrix (in full).
+ - `Ddict`: A dictionary containing the unique blocks of `D`.
+For example, `Ddict[k]` is the block of `D` representing within-factor covariance for the kth random factor.
  - `XtX, XtY, XtZ, YtX, YtY, YtZ, ZtX, ZtY, ZtZ`: These are the product matrices (i.e. X transposed multiplied by X, X transposed multiplied by Y, etc...).
+ - `n`: Number of observations/input images.
+ - `r`: Number of Random Factors in the design.
+ - `q`: Total number of Random Effects (duplicates included), i.e. the second dimension of, Z, the random effects design matrix.
+ - `qu`: Total number of unique Random effects (`vech(D_1),...vech(D_r)`).
+ - `p`: Number of Fixed Effects parameters in the design.
+ - `nraneffs`: A vector containing the number of random effects for each factor, e.g. `nraneffs=[2,1]` would mean the first factor has 2 random effects and the second factor has 1 random effect.
+ - `nlevels`: A vector containing the number of levels for each factor, e.g. `nlevels=[3,4]` would mean the first factor has 3 levels and the second factor has 4 levels.
+ - `inputs`: A dictionary containing all the inputs from the `blmm_config.yml`.
+ -

+The following subscripts are also common throughout the code:

+ - `_sv`: Spatially varying. `a_sv` means we have a value of `a` for every voxel we are considers, or rather, `a` "varies" across space.
+ - `_i`: "Inner" voxels.
+This refers to the set of voxels which do not have missingness caused by mask variability in their designs.
+Typically, these make up the vast majority of the brain and tend not to lie near the edge of the brain, hence "inner".
+ - `_r`: "Ring" voxels.
+This refers to the set of voxels which have missingness caused by mask variability in their designs.
+Special care must be taken with these voxels as `X` and `Z` are not the same across this set.
+Typically, these make up a small minority of the brain and tend to lie near the edge of the brain; they look like a "ring" around the edge of the brain.
+ - `2D`: A function or file with this suffix will contain code designed to work analysis only on one voxel.
+As `X`,`Y` and `Z` are all 2 dimensional, all arrays considered for one voxel are 2D, hence the suffix.
+ - `3D`: A function or file with this suffix will contain code designed to work analysis on multiple voxels.
+As `X`,`Y` and `Z` are all 3 dimensional (an extra dimension has been added for "voxel number"), all arrays considered are 3D, hence the suffix.

+### Structure of the repository

+The repository contains 5 main folders, plus 3 files at the head of the repository.
+These are:

+ - `README.md`: This file.
+ - `blmm_config.yml`: The file the user must enter their design into.
+ - `blmm_cluster.sh`: The shell scipt used to run blmm (see previous).
+ - `lib`: Helper functions:
+   - `npMatrix2d.py`: Helper functions for 2d numpy array operations.
+   - `npMatrix3d.py`: Helper functions for 3d numpy array operations.
+   - `cvxMatrix2d.py`: Helper functions for 2d cvxopt matrix operations (used only by `PLS`).
+   - `PLS.py`: Code for the PLS method (only for benchmarking, currently unavailable in BLMM).
+   - `fileio.py`: Miscellenous functions for handling files.
+   - `est2d.py`: Parameter estimation methods for inference on one voxel.
+   - `est3d.py`: Parameter estimation methods for inference on multiple voxels.
+ - `src`: The 5 main stages of the blmm pipeline:
+   - `blmm_setup`: Formats inputs and works out the number of batches needed.
+   - `blmm_batch`: Calculates the product matrices for individual batches of images.
+   - `blmm_concat`: Sums the product matrices across batches, to obtain the product matrices for the overall model.
+Seperate voxels into "Inner" and "Ring".
+   - `blmm_estimate`: Estimates the parameters beta, sigma^2 and D.
+   - `blmm_inference`: Performs statistical inference on parameters and outputs results.
+ - `test`: Test functions:
+   - `Functional`: (WIP) Adapted from sister project `BLM`.
+Dummy analyses to check the changes to the code haven't affected the output.
+   - `Unit`: Unit tests for individual parts of the code:
+     - `genTestDat.py`: Functions to generate test datasets and product matrices.
+     - `npMatrix2d_tests.py`: Unit tests for all functions in `npMatrix2d.py`.
+     - `npMatrix3d_tests.py`: Unit tests for all functions in `npMatrix3d.py`.
+     - `cvxMatrix2d_tests.py`: Unit tests for all functions in `cvxMatrix2d.py`.
+     - `est2d_tests.py`: A function for comparing results of all methods in `est2d.py`, as well as `PLS.py`.
+     - `est3d_tests.py`: Functions for comparing results of all methods in `est3d.py`
+ - `sim`: (WIP) Simulations.
+This will likely be deleted in future.
+It only remains currently as it has some useful code that does not yet exist elsewhere.
+ - `scipts`: Bash scripts which run each individual stage of the BLMM pipeline.